simpledotorg/simple-standalone/README.md

 `ethiopia_production` inventory file.

 This allows us to centralize the configuration for each deployment target into a single location - `group_vars/<target>`

+### Vault ID labels

+Ansible supports the assignment of labels to different vault password files.
+It also allows the label (known as a vault ID) to be stored in the header of the encrypted vault file.
+This allows Ansible to automatically select a vault password when decrypting vault files.
+We use the vault ID feature to simplify vault management in this repository.
+The following touchpoints are involved:

+* `ansible.cfg`: A full list of vault IDs per deployment is declared in the Ansible config file
+* Vault passwords: Vault passwords will need to be stored in the developer's home directory with the appropriate filename, as declared in the `ansible.cfg`
+* Makefile: The Makefile includes tasks to edit, decrypt, and encrypt vault files.
+Since we leverage the convention of vault labels, the only option that needs to be passed to these commands is the deployment name.
+  * `edit-vault`
+  * `decrypt`
+  * `encrypt`
+  * Example: `make edit-vault hosts=ethiopia_demo`